saroz014/wallpaper-changer/README.md

 ```
 python3 wallpaper.py

-This will fetch a random image from Most Downloads section and update the wallpaper.
+This will fetch a random picture and update the wallpaper.
 ```
 `
 Note: Can also be scheduled using cron to change wallpaper at different intervals.